PC Games Guide

 Frequently asked questions

-Yes — the jump from the 4060 (£799 tier) to the 4070 Super doubles VRAM (8GB → 12GB) and increases raster performance by ~40%.
+Yes.
+The jump from the 4060 to the 4070 Super doubles VRAM (8GB → 12GB) and increases raster performance by around 40%.
 That extra VRAM is what unlocks ray tracing in modern titles without texture compromises.

 Why 32GB of RAM?

 A few specific games in 2026 (Microsoft Flight Simulator 2024, Star Citizen, modded Starfield/Skyrim) genuinely use 24GB+.
-For most games 16GB is still enough, but at the £1,500 tier 32GB removes that as a future bottleneck.
+For most games 16GB is still enough, but at this tier 32GB removes that as a future bottleneck.

 Can it do 4K gaming?